-DSC 101 Design Awareness HU, G 3

-INT 111 Interior Design Issues and Theories HU 3

-INT 310 History of Interior Design I HU, H 3

-INT 311 History of Interior Design II HU, H 3

-INT 412 History of Decorative Arts in Interiors HU 3

-413 History of Textiles in Interior Design

-Total 18
+DSC 101 Design Awareness HU, G 3 INT 111 Interior Design Issues and Theories HU 3 INT 310 History of Interior Design I HU, H 3 INT 311 History of Interior Design II HU, H 3 INT 412 History of Decorative Arts in Interiors HU 3 INT 413 History of Textiles in Interior Design 3 T-4-1 10 rotar

-The minor in Interior Design History is open to students majoring in Architectural Studies, Art, Communication, Psychology, or Sociology and students in any W. P. Carey School of Business major or the Bachelor of Interdisciplinary Studies program.
+The minor in Interior Design History is open to students majoring in Architectural Studies, Art, Communication, Psychology, or Sociology, and students in any W. P. Carey School of Business major or the Bachelor of Interdisciplinary Studies program.
 All other majors are considered on an individual basis and approved by the coordinator of the Interior Design program within the School of Design.
 To pursue the minor in Interior Design History, students must have a minimum cumulative GPA of 2.50.